SPXFellow/spxx/README.md

 Adds a "Copy BBCode" button to Minecraft.net, feedback.minecraft.net and help.minecraft.net articles and Tweets, which sets the [BBCode][bbcode] representation of this blog article to your clipboard.

-~~You can use browser extensions like [Tampermonkey][tampermonkey] to install this script from URL: `https://spx.spgoding.com/user-script`~~
+You can use browser extensions like [Tampermonkey][tampermonkey] to install this script from URL: `https://cdn.jsdelivr.net/npm/@spxx/userscript/dist/bundle.user.js`

-Due to it is being rewritten, it is not available yet, but will be soon enough.

 ### SPXX Web Dashboard™